Obamacare court ruling promises headaches for GOP, years of familiar health care fights

 WASHINGTON — Obamacare isn't going anywhere yet, but a Texas judge’s ruling that would invalidate the entire law in response to a Republican-led and White House-supported lawsuit could mean potentially years of pitched battles on health care.

-It’s possible the legal fight could even extend into the next term of President Donald Trump’s — or someone else’s — administration.
+It’s possible the legal fight could even extend into a second Trump term — or someone else’s first.

 What does the Texas ruling mean for Obamacare?Dec.
 17, 201806:26